Key Takeaways

 3. Use Curtains to Retain Warmth

-Opening the blinds in the morning will let the natural light in which will warm up your room.
+Opening the blinds in the morning lets natural light in, which warms up your room.
 At night, you would want to retain that heat as much as possible.
-Using curtains, blinds or shades can be highly beneficial.
+Using curtains, blinds, or shades can be highly beneficial.

-Thermal curtains are specially designed to trap air between the different layers of fabric, creating a barrier of hot air that provides an insulating effect.
-This means that the temperature outside will not impact your room temperature.
-The blackout shades are another option that provides insulation and helps trap in hot air.
+Thermal curtains are designed to trap air between fabric layers, creating a barrier of hot air that provides insulation.
+This means the outside temperature will not affect your room temperature.
+The blackout shades are another option that provides insulation and helps trap hot air.
 Thus, thermal curtains or shades can help keep your room warm without a heater.

 4. Weatherize Your Windows

-Cold drafts coming through gaps and cracks in windows can severely impact your room temperature.
+Cold drafts through gaps and cracks in windows can significantly affect room temperature.
 Insulating your windows is the best solution in frigid temperatures.
 You can seal all the air leaks with caulking.
 Next, apply weatherstripping between the window frame and sash to prevent cold air from seeping in.
 To increase your window’s ability to retain heat, try covering it with a window film.
 In the end, hang curtains or draperies to minimize further heat loss.

 Cooking or baking not only adds a nice aroma to your home but also radiates heat to the surrounding rooms.
 After you’re done baking, turn off your oven but leave its door open.
 The hot air spreads in the nearby area, giving off a toasty feeling.
 The hot steam from boiling water or pasta can also help warm up your room without a heater.